 Now, things seem to have changed.
 The pandemic showed us the other side of video conferencing that many people had never experienced before.

 Below are the five reasons why video meeting is slowly fading away and why people are embracing asynchronous communication instead.

 Zoom Fatigue is Real

-With nearly 10 years in the market, Zoom has had a huge impact, connecting people in different geographical locations in real-time and enhancing clear and coherent communication among remote teams.
+With nearly 10 years in the market, Zoom has had a huge impact, connecting people in different geographical locations with synchronous video conferencing and enhancing clear and coherent communication among remote teams.

 However, everyone who used Zoom and other live video conferencing tools during the pandemic had one thing in common – fatigue.
 The fact that video calls are draining kept many employees in distress.
 Always hoping that the next zoom call would be postponed, or maybe canceled.

 Some of the reasons behind the fatigue and so much negativity towards video conferencing, such as Zoom, have long been studied.
 A 2011 study found that a one-second delay during video chats made people feel very frustrated.
 Another 2014 study found that people perceived their colleagues on a conference call as less friendly and attentive if there was a 1.2-second delay.

 The cause of fatigue can be attributed to several other factors such as eye strain, too much focus, and a lack of spontaneous reaction present in face-to-face interaction.
 People are now seeing video meetings as a poor substitute for real and more humane interaction.

 It’s obvious that video messaging is key to keeping remote teams connected and ensuring productivity among employees.
 But when video meetings are causing more problems than they are solving, asynchronous videos are quickly rising to the occasion.